rbi-mtm/track-compute-jobs/README.md

                   specifying string or value (--value) to filter for. mod             Modify job in database.
-Select job by ID (-I), specify the filed to modify (--key) and its new value (--value). print-dir       Print directory of job selected by ID (-I). set-fail        Set job status of specific job(s) selected by ID (-I, more than one can be specified) to FAILED and mark as checked.
+Select job by ID (-I), specify the filed to modify (--key) and its new value (--value). print-dir       Print directory of job selected by ID (-I) or last unchecked job (if called without the -I parameter). set-fail        Set job status of specific job(s) selected by ID (-I, more than one can be specified) to FAILED and mark as checked.
                   Optionally, a comment can be appended to any existing